-Candidates for the Eduard Dolezal Award must meet the following requirements:
+Candidates for the Eduard Doležal Award must meet the following requirements:

-- 16. 1.
-They shall have completed their studies in one of the branches represented by the ISPRS Commissions, with the foundation of their education in the subjects covered by the photogrammetry, remote sensing, and spatial information sciences. - 2.
-They must present documentary evidence which demonstrates that they have permanently implemented a practical application of photogrammetry, remote sensing or GIS in an efficient manner; or which documents their outstanding success in a field that supports the photogrammetry, remote sensing and spatial information sciences. - 3.
+1. They shall have completed their studies in one of the branches represented by the ISPRS Commissions, with the foundation of their education in the subjects covered by photogrammetry, remote sensing, and GIS.

+- They must present documentary evidence which demonstrates that they have permanently implemented a practical application of photogrammetry, remote sensing or GIS in an efficient manner; or which documents their outstanding success in a field that supports photogrammetry, remote sensing or GIS. - 3.
 They must be citizens of a developing or reform country.

-If multiple Eduard Dolezal Awards are granted, the winners must be of different citizenships.
+If two Eduard Doležal Awards are granted, the winners must be of different citizenships.

-The jury for the Eduard Dolezal Award shall consist of:
+The jury for the Eduard Doležal Award shall consist of:

-- 17. 1.
-The President of ISPRS (head of jury). - 2.
-The Secretary General of ISPRS. - 3.
-The President of the Austrian Society for Surveying and Geoinformation or its delegate to the ISPRS General Assembly. - 4.
-A representative of the United Nations.
+- 1. The President of ISPRS (head of jury).

+- 2. The Secretary General of ISPRS.

+- 3. The President of the Austrian Society for Surveying and Geoinformation or its delegate to the ISPRS General Assembly.

+- 4. A representative of the United Nations.